Governor Dayton’s FY 2014-15 budget focuses on tax reform, financial stability, and investments

 Tax reform is long overdue in Minnesota.
 Our tax system has two serious problems.
 First, it does not raise enough revenues to meet the state’s needs, contributing to a cycle of frequent budget deficits.
 And second, the responsibility for funding public services is not shared fairly.
 In fact, as household income grows, the share of income paid in taxes falls.
 The wealthiest one percent of Minnesotans (those with household incomes over $446,961) pays 9.6 percent of their incomes in total state and local taxes.
 This is significantly less than the 12.1 percent paid by a middle-income household making $31,431 to $41,101.[2]

-Graph As income grows, share of income paid in taxes falls
+Bar chart showing as income grows, share of income paid in taxes falls, showing levels of household income

 The Governor’s tax reform plan seeks to make the state’s tax system less regressive and narrow that gap.
 It also puts the state on more stable financial footing, raising revenue to address the state’s $627 million budget shortfall and make investments in the state’s future success.